AndrewDTR/goated-webring/README.md

   C -->|next| A[Site 1]
 ```

-Members of the ring can link to the previous
+Members of the ring can link to their neighbors by using the base link, the routes `next` and `prev`, and the query param `site` with their own URLs.

+That is, if a ring was being hosted on `https://ring.example.com/` and `https://person.one/` wanted to link to their neighbors, they would hyperlink `https://ring.example.com/prev?site=https://person.one` and `https://ring.example.com/next?site=https://person.one`.

+If you don't want to type those out by hand, these links are available at `https://ring.example.com/links?site=https://person.one`

+## Settings